-- The Circle assessment is administered to all child development students at the beginning, middle, and end of the school year.
-This assessment is aligned with Dynamic Indicators of Basic Early Literacy Skills (DIBELS) assessments for K-2 students. - PALS and DRA2 are administered to all pre-K and kindergarten students, respectively, as a state required readiness assessment. - DIBELS, MAP, AIMSWEB, and Oral Reading Fluency assessments are utilized to monitor progress and plan instruction. - DIBELS is used in grades K 5 to assess fluency. - The District participates in an early childhood collaborative with community agencies, higher education representatives, and school-based services to facilitate the development of a comprehensive intervention program for children who are at risk for school readiness. - Core and intervention reading programs' assessments are used to monitor student progress and guide instruction. - High school English teachers and 8th grade English I Honors teachers have been provided professional development on the ACT Holistic Scoring Guide to be able to
+- PALS is administered to all pre-K, and the KRA is administered to kindergarten students, respectively, as a state required readiness assessment. - The DIBELS assessment is administered to all K-2 students. - DIBELS, MAP, AIMSWEB, and Oral Reading Fluency assessments are utilized to monitor progress and plan instruction. - DIBELS is used in grades K 5 to assess fluency. - The District participates in an early childhood collaborative with community agencies, higher education representatives, and school-based services to facilitate the development of a comprehensive intervention program for children who are at risk for school readiness.

-- align instruction and assessments to the expectations of the ACT Writing assessment. - School data teams compile, monitor, and review data to analyze students' progress towards meeting state accountability goals.
-These data provide context for instructional planning. - SC READY Text-Dependent Analysis writing prompts have been developed and embedded in the English language arts curriculum to match the expectations of the South Carolina College-and-Career-Ready Standards for English Language Arts (SCCCR) and provide formative assessment data.
+- District benchmarks are utilized in all SC Ready English courses and English I EOCEP courses in middle school and high schools. - Core and intervention reading programs' assessments are used to monitor student progress and guide instruction. - High school English teachers and 8th-grade English I Honors teachers have been provided professional development on the ACT Holistic Scoring Guide to be able to align instruction and assessments to the expectations of the ACT Writing assessment. - School data teams compile, monitor, and review data to analyze students' progress towards meeting state accountability goals.
+These data provide context for instructional planning. - SC READY Text-Dependent Analysis writing prompts have been developed and embedded in the English language arts curriculum to match the expectations of the South Carolina College-and-Career-Ready Standards for English Language Arts (SCCCR) and provide formative assessment data. - English I Text-Dependent Analysis writing prompts have been developed and embedded in the English I curriculum to match the expectations of the SCCCR standards for English I and provide formative assessment data. - To provide students with the opportunity to experience above grade-level testing and support college-and career-readiness expectations, all 8th-grade students participate in the PSAT/NMSQT administration.